EitanF12/GeneticAlgorithm/README.md

 Conway's Game of Life is a cellular automata which mimics the evolution which varies by an initial state.
 This game is proven to be Turing Complete and can mimic a turing machine.
 Because of that there is an intrest in studying it, and especially different initial states and their evolution.
+Note: A metushlah in the Game of Life is a pattern that evolves for a long period before stabilizing or disappearing.
 ```
 read more at
 [wikiLife](https://conwaylife.com/wiki/Conway%27s_Game_of_Life)